 Use a good brush for even application.
 A good set of tools will show great effects while bleaching the hair and the liquid will be applied in a uniform manner.

 One of the most common mistakes while applying bleach is not sectioning the hair.
-If you put the mix on hair directly, it will spread in an uneven format which will result in complete disaster.
+If you put the mix on hair directly, it will spread in an uneven format which will result in a complete disaster.

 If you have longer and thicker hair, tie your hair in small sections using elastic bands.
 Start from the lower section by applying bleach on the roots and later on ends.
-One by one open section and lastly do the top part.
+One by one open sections and lastly do the top part.
 Cover your hair with a shower cap for 30 minutes or more for bleach to do its job.

 How to Take Care of Hair After Bleach?